intel-lab-lkp/linux/Documentation/gpu/drm-uapi.rst

 can use any one, multiple or none.
 Method(s) of choice will be sent in the uevent environment as ``WEDGED=<method1>[,..,<methodN>]`` in order of less to more side-effects.
-If driver is unsure about recovery or method is unknown (like soft/hard system reboot, firmware flashing, physical device replacement or any other procedure which can't be attempted on the fly), ``WEDGED=unknown`` will be sent instead.
+If driver is unsure about recovery or method is unknown (like soft/hard system reboot, physical device replacement or any other procedure which can't be attempted on the fly), ``WEDGED=unknown`` will be sent instead.

 Userspace consumers can parse this event and attempt recovery as per the following expectations.